 The next few years saw a number of cars appear in showrooms with reflective vinyl, red paint or translucent red plastic between the tail lamps to mimic at least the daytime allure of a unilamp in the manner of the ’64 Pontiac Le Mans.
 These included the AMC Javelin and AMX, Dodge Polara, Holden Monaro GTS and some versions of the Plymouth Barracuda and Ford Torino.

 These pretenders of course failed to produce the enticing night time florescent-like radiance of a genuine unilamp.

 The decade’s last new application of a true fully-illuminated unilamp appeared in the fall of 1969 on the 1970 Chrysler 300, while unilamp designs would continue to be a feature of various Thunderbirds throughout the ‘70s and into the early ‘80s.

-From the 1970s through the 1990s faux unilamps appeared at the rear of numerous vehicles.
+From the 1970s through the 1990s faux unilamps appeared at the rear of several models.
 Honda designers were particularly keen, using them on the Civic, Ballade, Legend, Prelude and NSX; while genuine illuminated unilamps were incorporated into the Buick Century and Lincoln Mark VIII.
 Meanwhile unilamp styling made its frontal debut on Mercurys, the Subaru SVX and Pontiac Grand Prix.